TymanWasTaken/cascade/README.md

  </div>

-The cascade project is a library for the [discord-deno](https://github.com/discordeno/discordeno) that allows dynamic and easy command handling with many features, such as easily creatable bots that allow lots of customization
+The cascade project is a library for the [discordeno](https://github.com/discordeno/discordeno) library that allows dynamic and easy command handling with many features, such as easily creatable bots that allow lots of customization

 **Website**: soon™